Highjhacker/pythark/README.md

 ## License

-Pyrark is under MIT license.
+Pyark is under MIT license.
 See the [LICENSE file](https://github.com/Highjhacker/pyrark/blob/master/LICENSE) for more informations.